-Offices of the Clerk of Court shall be maintained in the cities of Billings, Butte, Great Falls, Helena, and Missoula, and shall be open between the hours of 8:30 a.m. and 5:00 p.m.
+Offices of the Clerk of Court are maintained in the cities of Billings, Butte, Great Falls, Helena, and Missoula, and are open between the hours of 8:30 a.m. and 5:00 p.m.
 Monday through Friday.
 Except as provided in L.R.
 77.2(b), all papers may be conventionally filed with the clerk in any Divisional office.